phpman > man > ppmshadow(1)

 EXIT STATUS

-error code if an error prevented generation of output.
-Some errors may result in the
+ror code if an error prevented generation of output.
+Some errors may result in the script

-script aborting, usually displaying error messages from various Netpbm components it uses,
+aborting, usually displaying error messages from various Netpbm components it uses, without

-without returning a nonzero error code.
-When this happens, the output file will be empty,
+returning a nonzero error code.
+When this happens, the output file will be empty, so be sure

 SEE ALSO